Superrehtard/old_diaspora_wiki/Installing-on-Gentoo.md

 Configure and start mysqld.
 Create database needed for diaspora and the user which has full access to the database.
 [Gentoo MySQL Startup Guide](http://www.gentoo.org/doc/en/mysql-howto.xml) can help a lot if you have never deployed MySQL database on Gentoo.

 Don't forget to run **/usr/bin/mysql_secure_installation** if this is fresh install of mysql server.
 It is recommended to disable connections to mysqld from outside localhost.
 This is default configuration which can be validated by checking **netstat -l** output.

+Make sure that database is created with utf8 as charset and utf8_bin as collation:

+    CREATE DATABASE `pod` DEFAULT CHARACTER SET `utf8` COLLATE `utf8_bin`;

+Later Diaspora config (config/database.yml) shoudl point to the database name you have created.

+When mysqld is up and running, don't forget to add it to default runlevel:

+    rc-update add mysql default

 ## Step 6: create system user to run Dispora

 Create system user to run Diaspora:

     useradd -m diaspora

-In the further steps we'll refer to this MySQL database (where Disapora meta data is stored) as **pod**  and the corresponding MySQL user as **pod**.

-When mysqld is up and running, don't forget to add it to default runlevel:

-    rc-update add mysql default